Lola Dee

-Lola Dee (born Lorraine DeAngelis; 1928), also known as Lola Ameche, is an American singer who recorded for the Mercury and Columbia labels in the 1950s and 1960s.
+Lorraine DeAngelis (July 9, 1928 – December 7, 2023), known professionally as Lola Dee, also known as Lola Ameche, was an American singer who recorded for the Mercury and Columbia labels in the 1950s and 1960s.
 At the age of 14, she was heard in an amateur contest and asked to audition for a network teen-aged show called Junior Junction.
 Aged 16, Dee was signed to a recording contract.
 She recorded over 60 sides, including the best seller "Only You (And You Alone)" (1955).
-Her popularity as a recording artist gave her the opportunity to tour with such stars as Bob Hope, Johnnie Ray and Jimmy Durante in the 1950s and 1960s.
+Her popularity as a recording artist gave her the opportunity to tour with such stars as Bob Hope, Johnnie Ray, and Jimmy Durante in the 1950s and 1960s.